-Justices of the peace provide document witnessing and certification services to the community both during and outside business hours.
+JPs provide document witnessing and certification services to the community both during and outside business hours.

-- attend at a recruitment information session
+- attend a recruitment information session

-- lodge an 'Application for Appointment and a Consent to Check and Release National Police Record' form
+- lodge an 'Application for Appointment' and a 'Consent to Check and Release National Police Record' form

 - relevant probity checks and assessment

 - applicant interviews

 - appointment by the Governor in Council on the recommendation of the Attorney-General.